Halsu/halsu-plugins-for-streaming/README.md

 ### Background Image

 Path to the background image file (active when Wrap Source is set to "Background Image").
-The plugin will extract colors from this image to create realistic light wrap that matches your scene.
+The plugin will extract colors from this image to create light wrap that matches your scene.
 For proper operation the background image needs to be blurred beforehand.
 For HD size, blur of around 30 pixels is a good starting point.

 > [!Note]